Hygiene and Periodontal Care

 Good oral hygiene is the key to maintaining healthy teeth.
 Most adults lose teeth due to gum disease.
 Gum Disease is a complex disease but it is a well-known fact that good oral hygiene habits will prevent or reduce the severity of the disease.

-An appointment with you hygienist is much more than a quick cleaning.
+An appointment with our Adam Dental Clinic hygienist is much more than a quick cleaning.
 It’s an opportunity to detect potential problems before they occur and help you prevent damage to your teeth, keeping them bright and strong for a lifetime.
 During your visit, we carefully examine your teeth and gums and look for any subtle changes in their condition that may occur over time.
 We will also spend a lot of time talking to you about how to protect your teeth and maintain healthy gums.
 By emphasizing prevention, we are working with you to keep your teeth and gums in optimum condition for years to come.

 Cleaning your Teeth and Gums